Hosts Morocco forced to wait for Afcon knockout place after Mali draw

 “We go into the third game with the same approach, to win the game and finish top of the group.”

-His former PSG teammate Kylian Mbappe, the current Real Madrid superstar and France skipper, was among the spectators in the crowd of 63,844 and appeared to be wearing a Morocco shirt with Hakimi’s No. 2 on it.
+His former PSG teammate Kylian Mbappe, the current Real Madrid star and France captain, was among the spectators in the crowd of 63,844 and appeared to be wearing a Morocco jersey with Hakimi’s No. 2 on it.

-With Hakimi on the sidelines, Mbappe’s Real Madrid teammate Diaz was the main attraction on the pitch – the little No. 10 forced a good save from Mali goalkeeper Djigui Diarra on 17 minutes and then played a key part in the penalty which led to the opening goal just before the interval.
+With Hakimi on the sidelines, Mbappe’s Real Madrid teammate Diaz was the main attraction on the pitch – the No. 10 forced a good save from Mali goalkeeper Djigui Diarra on 17 minutes and then played a key part in the incident which led to the penalty just before the interval.

-Mali defender Nathan Gassama brushed the ball with his hand as he tried to stop Diaz dribbling past him inside the box, and the referee eventually awarded a spot-kick following a lengthy look at the VAR monitor.
+Mali defender Nathan Gassama brushed the ball with his hand as he tried to stop Diaz from dribbling past him inside the box, and the referee eventually awarded a spot kick following a lengthy look at the video assistant referee monitor.

 Auxerre striker Sinayoko kept his cool to stroke in the reward and restore parity.

-Elsewhere, Mohamed Salah scored as 10-man Egypt beat South Africa 1-0 in Agadir to become the first qualifiers for the knockout stage.
+Elsewhere, Mohamed Salah scored as 10-man Egypt beat South Africa 1-0 in Agadir in Group B to become the first team to qualify for the knockout stages.

-The Liverpool star converted a penalty on 45 minutes, and South Africa were denied a spot-kick late in the second half when Yasser Ibrahim appeared to handle the ball inside the box.
-AFP, REUTERS
+The Liverpool star converted a penalty on 45 minutes, and South Africa were denied a spot kick late in the second half when Yasser Ibrahim appeared to handle the ball inside the box.

 See more on